North Macedonia national football team: Euro 2008 qualifiers

-2010 World Cup qualifiers
+2010 UEFA World Cup qualification

 On 25 November 2007, just days after Macedonia completed its qualifying campaign for Euro 2008, the groups for European qualifiers for the 2010 World Cup were held in Durban, South Africa, where Macedonia was seeded in Pot 4 and grouped along with the Netherlands, Scotland, Norway and Iceland.
 Manager Srečko Katanec received a two-year extension on 21 December 2007, which meant he would be under contract through the end of the 2010 World Cup qualifiers.
 In the lead up to the campaign, Macedonia played three friendlies against Serbia, Bosnia and Herzegovina and Poland, which all ended in draws.

-Macedonia opened their campaign with a 1–0 home win against Scotland on 6 September 2008 when Ilčo Naumoski scored on a rebound after a missed free-kick by Goce Sedloski.
-Following these impressive results, Macedonia moved up 10 places to 46 in the FIFA World Rankings list for October 2008 which was their highest ever ranking.
-Srečko Katanec left the team following a 4–0 loss to the Netherlands in Amsterdam in April 2009 for allegedly getting into an argument with Goran Pandev.
+On 6 September 2008, Macedonia opened their campaign with a 1–0 home win against Scotland when Ilčo Naumoski scored on a rebound after a missed free kick by Goce Sedloski.
+Following these impressive results, they moved up ten places to 46th in the FIFA world rankings for October 2008, their highest ever ranking.
+However, Katanec resigned following a 4–0 loss to the Netherlands in Amsterdam in April 2009, allegedly for getting into an argument with Goran Pandev.

-Soon afterward, the manager of the under-21 squad, Mirsad Jonuz, became the new coach of the Macedonian senior team and was signed until the end of the World Cup qualifying campaign.
+Soon afterwards, the manager of the under-21 team, Mirsad Jonuz, was appointed senior coach and remained until the end of the World Cup qualifying campaign.
 On 12 August 2009, a friendly match against Spain was held at the newly built City Park Stadium in Skopje.
 The defending European champions won 3–2 after being 2–0 down at halftime.
-In September, Macedonia lost 2–0 to Scotland and then to Norway; Macedonia missed the World Cup again.
+In September, Macedonia lost 2–0 against Scotland and Norway.

 Fall and resurgence (2010–2018)

 Euro 2012 qualifiers

-On 7 February 2010, Macedonia was placed in Group B for the Euro 2012 qualifiers alongside Russia, Slovakia, Republic of Ireland, Armenia and Andorra.
+Macedonia was placed in Group B for the Euro 2012 qualifiers alongside Russia, Slovakia, Republic of Ireland, Armenia and Andorra.
 In the lead up to the qualifiers, an under-strength Macedonia side played friendlies against Azerbaijan, Romania, and Malta, winning the first two 3–1 and 1–0 respectively, and tied 1–1 against Malta later the summer.

-Macedonia finished in fifth in the group with only two wins against minnows Andorra and two draws, against Armenia and Slovakia, both at home.
-Manager Mirsad Jonuz was dismissed on 18 June 2011 and replaced by John Toshack.
+Macedonia finished fifth in the group with only two victories against Andorra as well as two home draws, against Armenia and Slovakia.
+Coach Mirsad Jonuz was dismissed on 18 June 2011 and replaced by John Toshack.